Leicester and Swannington Railway: Permanent way problems

 The cross-sleepers were found to cause difficulties, especially in cuttings, and some sections were replaced with stone blocks.
 However the stone blocks required constant packing to maintain line, level and gauge, and were considered to be harder riding than timber sleepers.
 Nevertheless, some of the stone blocks continued in use until at least 1885.

 Further opening

 The remainder of the line from Staunton Road to Ashby Road opened on 1 February 1833 or a few days before that.
 From Ashby Road to Long Lane, Coalville, was opened on 22 April 1833 for coal traffic and on 27 April 1833 for passengers, completing the intended extent of passenger operation, as from that point to Swannington would be used for mineral traffic only.
 The continuation to Swannington probably opened at the end of November 1833.

 Soar Lane, Leicester

 There had previously been plans to extend at Leicester across the Leicester Canal to Soar Lane.
 The decision was taken to revive the Soar Lane branch on 22 October 1832.
-On 10 June 1833 the necessary Act was secured; an opening bridge was required over the Leicester Canal.
+On 10 June 1833 the necessary powers were secured in the Leicester and Swannington Railway Act 1833; an opening bridge was required over the Leicester Canal.
 The branch was brought into use on 4 October 1834.